paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 # undefined method 'size' for Nil (compile-time type is (String | Nil))
 ```

-This is because changing your code to introduce a possible Nil return changes the return type of `upSenior` to `String | Nil` instead of just `String` as in the first version.
-As `Nil` has no `upcase` method, you can't even compile your code.
+This happens because changing your code to introduce a possible Nil return, changes the return type of `upSenior` from `String` to `String | Nil` as opposed of what is inferred in the first version.
+Since `Nil` has no `upcase` method, you can't even compile your code.

 This is certainly great technique, but let's explore the functional way of doing it.